 - Spreads: Try slathering a spoonful of your favorite spread atop a slice.
-Some of my top picks include mashed avocado, nut butter, cream cheese, hummus, fruit compote, and Nutella.
+Some of my top picks include mashed avocado, nut butter, cream cheese, hummus, fruit compote, and vegan Nutella.

 - Toppings: If you want to jazz up your sourdough loaf with some savory toppings, try using rolled oats, whole buckwheat, pumpkin seeds, sesame seeds, or flaky sea salt.

 - Gluten-Free Buckwheat Sourdough Bread: You can easily turn this dish into gluten-free bread by swapping out the all-purpose flour and whole-wheat flour with gluten-free flour.
 Make sure to also use a gluten-free starter.